AdaCore/why3/doc/syntaxref.rst

 .. index:: clone
 .. index:: module cloning
-.. _Module Cloning:
+.. _Module cloning:

-Module Cloning
+Module cloning
 ^^^^^^^^^^^^^^

 Why3 features a mechanism to make an instance of a module, by